-This recipe conjures up the days when people knew their butcher by name.
-If you are privileged to have that kind of relationship today, remind your butcher to leave the shank bone exposed so you can use it as a sort of handle when carving.
+This recipe conjures up the era when people knew their butcher by name.
+If you are lucky enough to have that kind of relationship today, ask him or her to french the shank bone, so you can use it as a sort of handle when you’re carving the meat.

-1. Preheat oven to 350°.
-If your butcher has not already done so, remove all excess fat from the lamb, leaving a very thin layer to protect the meat while cooking.
-Use the tip of a paring knife to make small incisions all over lamb.
-Cut 3 of the garlic cloves into small pieces and slip them into the incisions.
+If your butcher has not already done so, remove the excess fat from the lamb, leaving a very thin layer to protect the meat while cooking.
+Use the tip of a paring knife to make small incisions all over the lamb.
+Cut 3 of the garlic cloves into slivers and slip them into the incisions.

 Mince the remaining garlic, then add it to a large bowl, along with the bread crumbs, parsley, and rosemary.
 Toss to combine, then season with kosher salt and black pepper.
 Mix well.
 Rub the lamb all over with olive oil, then brush with the mustard.
 Sprinkle the bread-crumb mixture over the lamb and pat it with your hands to form a thick, even coating.
 Line a large roasting pan with aluminum foil, then place the lamb fat side up in the pan.
 Transfer to the oven and roast until a meat thermometer inserted at the thickest point registers 130°F, 11⁄4–11⁄2 hours.
 Remove the lamb from the oven and set it aside to rest at room temperature for 20 minutes before carving.